micostabal/VMND/README.md

 # VMND
-A Python Implementation of the Variable MIP Neighborhood Descent
+A Python Implementation of the Variable MIP Neighborhood Descent Heuristic.

 ## Folders